openstack/swift/doc/source/development_middleware.rst

 and ``<key>`` and ``<value>`` are set by the client.

 User metadata should generally be reserved for use by the client or client applications.
-An perfect example use-case for user metadata is `python-swiftclient`_'s ``X-Object-Meta-Mtime`` which it stores on object it uploads to implement its ``--changed`` option which will only upload files that have changed since the last upload.
+A perfect example use-case for user metadata is `python-swiftclient`_'s ``X-Object-Meta-Mtime`` which it stores on object it uploads to implement its ``--changed`` option which will only upload files that have changed since the last upload.